Incorporating Inquiry into Your Danielson Lessons and Observations: Introducing the Structured Inquiry Lesson Planning Framework™

 "Wash Your Hands" Version 1: Read!

-***This video is available commercial-free on my "Start the Day With a Smile" music book set, available HERE.
+***This video is also available commercial-free on my "Start the Day With a Smile" video set, available HERE.

 ***Try all my music videos FREE for 30 days, at HeidiSongs!
 Heidi and I have teamed up to give you nearly 1,000 videos that teach all subjects through music.
 You'll see my music sets throughout the site, with my entire catalog at the bottom.